Institutions, Organizations, Economics and Society

 The master's degree is aimed at students who hold at least a bachelor's degree (or equivalent) in the fields of economics, social sciences (economics, geography, history, political science, sociology), administration or engineering (including environmental sciences).
 Applicants for M1 will at least have undergone an introduction to economics and to scientific research and its methods.

 Their level of English and French must be sufficient to enable them to prepare lectures and follow lessons that are in English.

-Selection according to application dossier and interview, to be completed online on the application portal of Paris-Dauphine University.
+Selection according to application dossier and interview, to be completed online on the application portal of Dauphine - PSL.